RETURN TO UFO PAGE | E-MAIL ME

 A.

 I cannot imagine what reason an alien race would have to abduct a human against their will.
-If for specimen study, it seems they should have learned what they need to know long ago (and through using far less invasive means).
+If for specimen study, it seems they should have learned what they need to know long ago (and by using far less invasive means).
 The other possibility is that they are manipulating the genetic makeup of humans in some way and for some reason, though if that were the case we should see some evidence of them doing so via DNA drift or obvious genetic splicing being found in abductees.

 Q. But so many people remember being abducted by aliens.
 They can't all be wrong, can they?